 Take the beaker off the stirrer plate and leave to settle overnight.

-Wash the suspension by pouring off the supernatant and adding 500 mL distilled water and stirring for 1 min at 400 rpm.
+Wash the suspension by pouring off the supernatant and adding 500 mL deionized water and stirring for 1 min at 400 rpm.
 Repeat this step three times in total, with 2 h between each wash.

 Leave nHA suspension to settle overnight.